-- In Glasgow the focus is on using evidence to inform a ten-year place-based initiative called ‘Thriving Places’, and on participatory budgeting.
+In Glasgow we used a variety of approaches to grow the capacity to capture evidence and use it for insight and decision-making.
+The focus was on using evidence to inform a ten-year place-based initiative called Thriving Places, and on participatory budgeting.

 West Dunbartonshire’s interests were in public service reform at the neighbourhood level and community-led action planning.

 Discover more about our approach to collaborative action research and the learning about collaborative action research (CAR) that has emerged from our work in the multi-agency, multi-practitioner public service environments in the four case sites.